QuantumNuke75/Unofficial-Modding-Guide/map_modding/mapmodding.md

    If you make a new level instead of using the `ron_wb_combat_01b` included in BB, just note that the standard level of UE4 includes a floor which is a static mesh.
 This will usually not show up in-game and you'll fall through the world upon launch.
 If you want static / physics meshes in your world you must either reference base game meshes under the ReadyOrNot folder or provide your own in the correct folders.

 For prototyping or if you don't have access to a lot of high poly assets it can be desirable to use BSP brushes.
 These are usually just convex hull geometry that you can piece together.
 You can actually make most of your map with this, then add models to enhance the level afterwards.
+I included some basic materials too to get you going.

 To make a walkable floor you have to use the *Place Actor* menu's **Geometry** tab and choose the *Box* primitive.
 Use the right side menu to adjust the size of the floor or use the *Brush Editing Mode* (Shift + 4) to adjust the shape and size of your primitive.